CasimirKaPazi/balhukbar/Grammar.md

     * Structural
   * (Personal Names)

 It is often possible to tell which class a word belongs to by looking at it.
 Only action word start with a glottal stop.
-When an action word is in the process of being grammaticalized the glottal stop might turn into h. e.g. 'alo ("pay attention") > halo (VOCATIVE).
+When an action word is in the process of being grammaticalized the glottal stop might turn into h. e.g. alo ("pay attention") > halo (VOCATIVE).

 * Grammatical particles are only one or two mora long.
   They start with a consonant other than the glottal stop.
   Example: pu, puku
 * Actions begin with a glottal stop and end in an open syllable.
 They are at least two mora long.
-  Example: 'ai, 'ujpane
+  Example: ai, ujpane
 * Content words are at least three mora long.
   They start with a consonant other than the glottal stop.
-  Example: cyqte, tatake
+  Example: ciqte, tatake

 Interjections, onomatopoeia and ideophones are open classes and it is very common to make them up on the fly as needed.
 They all function syntactical and morphological just like other adjectives and are therefore a huge resource for new lexical material.